-Artists in Schools (AIS) supports Wake County schools' efforts to bring arts programming to their students.
+Artists in Schools supports Wake County schools' efforts to bring arts programming to their students.
 One of the primary methods of support is grant funding.

 Schools eligible to apply for grant funding must meet the following criteria:

-AIS Grants to Schools
+Grants to Schools through Artists in Schools

 Schools may apply for grant funding to support programs that are:

-- selected from the Artists in Schools Directory;
+- selected from the Artists in Schools Directory

-- scheduled during the school day; and
+- presented during the school day

-- scheduled between October and June (unless at a year-round school).
+- scheduled between October and June (unless at a year-round school)

 Each school may apply for a maximum of four grants, including: